invesdwin/invesdwin-aspects/README.md

 #### `MonitoredAspect`
 This aspect provides support for a `@Monitored` annotation to do lightweight specific performance measurements in your code using the popular [JAMon](http://jamonapi.sourceforge.net/) library.
 You could even do service level agreement (SLA) monitoring with this in a lightweight and non code-intrusive fashion.
 Or just use it for your tests to gather some additional information about your code executions where needed.

+#### `ConstructorFinishedHookAspect`
+Ever wanted an interface that works like `@Configurable` in combination with `InitializingBean` from spring which gets invoked after the object has been constructor but without the performance overhead of the dependency injection?
+Just implement `IConstructorFinishedHook` instead and enjoy it.
+With this you can initiailize abstract classes *after* the implementing constructor is finished.

 ## Support

 If you need further assistance or have some ideas for improvements and don't want to create an issue here on github, feel free to start a discussion in our [invesdwin-platform](https://groups.google.com/forum/#!forum/invesdwin-platform) mailing list.